-Each of the bidirectional port is implemented as two unidirectional buses at the T48 μ Controller interface together with a control signal.
-For BUS, the signal db_dir_o indicates, when set to '1', that all bits of BUS are operated in output mode.
+Each of the bidirectional port is implemented as two unidirectional buses at the T48 $\mu$ Controller interface together with output enable signals.
+For BUS, the signal db\dir\o indicates, when set to '1', that all bits of BUS are operated in output mode.

 The situation at Port 1 and Port 2 is a bit more complex.
 MCS-48 controllers implement open-drain type output drivers with pull-up resistors.
 This behavior can easily be built in FPGA devices with tri-state drivers where the output enable control for each pin is derived from the state of the respective data bit.
-In addition, a high level is driven actively when the port register is written to by the CPU.
+In addition, a high level is driven actively when the port register is written to with a '1' by the CPU.
 This ensures a proper transition from low to high in contrast to loading the parasitic capacitances at the pin with the pull-up resistor.
-To enable this behavior, dedicated control signals are available that indictate when Port 1 or Port 2 outputs should be driven actively.
+To enable this behavior, dedicated control signals are available that indicate when Port 1 or Port 2 outputs should be driven actively.